-Spring is almost here, and while we love the longer days and sunlight, warmer temperatures bring about a seasonal resurgence in a deadly canine virus called parvovirus.
-Typically called parvo for short, parvovirus is so virulent that once a dog is infected, parvo can be fatal in less than 72 hours.
+Typically called parvo for short, parvovirus is a highly contagious disease caused by the canine parvovirus (CPV) type 2 virus.
+Parvo attacks a dog’s gastrointestinal system; and it’s so virulent that once a dog is infected, parvo can be fatal in less than 72 hours.

 Parvo in dogs also attacks the immune system, weakening the dog’s ability to fend off bacterial infections.
 Dogs infected with parvo often die from secondary pneumonia or other bacterial infections.

-Signs of Parvo in Puppies and Dogs
+Symptoms of Parvo in Puppies and Dogs

 - Lethargy or tiredness